 An innovation in infantry vehicles that was perfectly suited to the Pacific Campaign was the tracked landing vehicle (LVT).
 The first LVTs were modified versions of Donald Roebling's Alligator, which was used as a swamp rescue vehicle in Florida's Everglades.Donald was the son of John Roebling, designer of the Brooklyn Bridge, and was initially hesitant to design a military version of his vehicle.
 See Croizat, 31-2.
 At first the LVT was seen simply as an efficient mechanism of transporting supplies inland from ships until wheeled supply vehicles could be landed, but it wasn't long until a more direct military role as an assault craft was envisioned, and LVTs premiered in this role with the Marines at Tarawa and the Army at Makin in November 1943.Alexander, 191, 185.
-Estes, 70-1.
+Estes, Marines Under Armor, 70-1.
 Gilbert, Marine Tank Battles in the Pacific, 78.
 Yeide, The Infantry's Armor, 97-8.
 Salecker, 93.
 Crowl and Love, 47-8.
 Croizat, 86, 97-8.
 Research, Investigation and Experimentation in the Field of Amphibian Vehicles, 51, 55.
 The amphibious tractor battalions were organized along the lines of a motor transport battalion.
 See Croizat, 40-1.
 Confidence in the vehicles was probably not inspired by FM 17-34, which noted on page 2 that the LVTs were "relatively seaworthy."
 LVTs initially used in assault landings were unarmored or fitted with applique armor plates, and the position of the engines in the rear of the vehicle made for a tension-filled dismount over the tall sides.
 LVT3 and LVT4 remedied that problem and greatly eased cargo handling by repositioning the engines and adding a rear loading ramp.
 Armored amphibians were also developed to give the assault craft direct fire support during the landing and immediately after.
 Although referred to as amphibian tanks, their thin armor was a hindrance in combat, especially when acting as "land tanks."
 The amphibian tanks were to lead the assault, firing on the beach defenses as they approached, then once ashore support the infantry or engage in indirect fire if needed.
 The armament of the armored amphibians started out as a small 37mm gun on LVT(A)1, but advanced to a 75mm howitzer on LVT(A)4.
 In the European Theater, armored amphibians were not used, but cargo LVTs were used by the US and British during a few river crossings and by the British and Canadians during the invasion of the Scheldt estuary and occupied islands around Antwerp.The Rhine was one such river crossed by the British with the help of amphibian tractors.
 General Board, European Theater, Armored Special Equipment, 23-4.
 Yeide, Steel Victory, 233, 244.
 Yeide, The Infantry's Armor, 240, 243.
 Fletcher, The Universal Tank, 106.
 Croizat, 190, 192-7.
 Macksey, Armoured Crusader, 308-10, 313-5.

 As is widely known, the industrial might of the United States was unmatched during World War II.
 Railway manufacturers were initally tapped for tank production, but the mass-production expertise of automotive companies was then harnessed in their own plants as well as specially-built tank factories.
 Over 49,000 Sherman tanks were produced from 1942 to 1945,Hunnicutt, Sherman, 525. along with almost 14,000 M3 and almost 9,000 M5 light tanks.Hunnicutt, Stuart, 464.
 The US was able to spare over 11,500 lightIbid. and 26,600 medium tanksHunnicutt, Sherman, 526. for the Allies under the Lend-Lease program.
 Germany, on the other hand, produced just over 25,000 tanks of all types from 1938 to 1945.Chamberlain and Doyle, 261-3.
 Besides a few kept for unit training, the entire production runs of the M5 and M9A1 half-tracks and the Staghound armored car were also allocated to the Allies through Lend-Lease.Hunnicutt, Half-Track, 52, 199.
 Hunnicutt, Armored Car, 82, 91.
 Crismon, U.S. Military Wheeled Vehicles,75.
 All of the engines and almost all of the transmissions for tank-based vehicles assembled in Canada were imported from US factories.Law, 51-2.
 These staggering figures were helped by the conservation of valuable materials achieved by the Ordnance Department, and armored vehicles played a large role in this process.
 Low-alloy armors saved valuable nickel, chromium, and vanadium without compromising protection; individual parts were even studied to trim unneeded material "fat" from their designs.Green, Thomson, and Roots, 484-5.
 Until the synthetic rubber program alleviated the shortage, the required runflat distance for combat tires was reduced from 75 to 40 miles (120 to 64km) in the interests of saving rubber from the tires' sidewalls.Ibid., 501.